Alabama extends mask mandate for a month, breaking with Texas, Mississippi

 “After that, it’ll be personal responsibility,” the Republican said at a briefing, adding that she plans to continue wearing her mask beyond that date.
 “Folks, we’re not there yet, but goodness knows we’re getting closer.”

-The contrasting moves on masks in the three Southern states comes at a time when the number of new coronavirus infections, hospitalizations and deaths had been sharply falling in the United States after a surge that followed the holiday season.
+The contrasting moves on masks in the three Republican-led Southern states comes at a time when the number of new coronavirus infections, hospitalizations and deaths had been sharply falling in the United States after a surge that followed the holiday season.
+At the same time, governors around the country are easing many restrictions that had been in place to curb the infection rate.

 About 45,000 COVID-19 patients were being treated in U.S. hospitals as of Wednesday night, compared with a peak of about 132,000 on Jan.
 6.